dojo-center/dojo-center.github.io/docs/Orientation-Request.md

 * Take a moment and center on the *Mission* and *Principles* of the domain
 * Take a moment and center on the belt level competence guidance
 * Time box creating your reflection to 30 minutes
+* Engage a sensei to work through the submission process together
 * Once you have submitted your belt claim, bring it up at the next Dojo Circle to introduce yourself

 #### White Belt Claim Review Criteria